 Can blue-green infrastructure approaches create functional estuary habitat for salmon in urban waterways?

-The before-after comparison will provide insight into whether blue-green infrastructure approaches are an effective technique for creating functional estuary habitat along working shorelines.
-If so, Vigor and LLTK plan to promote the effort and support other businesses and land owners interested in adopting similar restoration projects to maximize impact and support salmon recovery.
+Comparing salmon and insect use before and after Vigor’s habitat restoration will provide insight into whether blue-green infrastructure approaches are an effective technique for creating functional estuary habitat along working shorelines.
+If so, Vigor and LLTK plan to promote the effort and support other businesses and landowners interested in adopting similar restoration projects to support salmon recovery.

 Acres of Habitat

 < Swipe left to see more